EnvisionIot/developer_bootcamp/Day4_Analytics_Application_Development/analytics/lab_tutorial/304-1_extracting_data.md

-# Lab 1: Data ETL
+# Lab 1: Data Transformation

-Use Data Explorer to load the data from HDFS to Hive, and transform the data into a format that is ready for analytics.
+EnOS Data Explorer provides a browser-based interactive data exploration and analytics environment by integrating with the mainstream data exploring tools Zeppelin Notebook and Jupyter Notebook.

 ## Extracting Data from HDFS to Hive